-Topics: business intelligence, embedded analytics, Data Governance, Data Management, natural language processing, AI and Machine Learning, data operations, Streaming Analytics, operational data platforms
+Topics: Business Intelligence, Data Governance, Data Management, Data, AI and Machine Learning, data operations, Analytics and Data, Streaming Data & Events, operational data platforms, Analytic Data Platforms

 Earlier this year I described the growing use-cases for hybrid data processing.
 Although it is anticipated that the majority of database workloads will continue to be served by specialist data platforms targeting operational and analytic workloads respectively, there is increased demand for intelligent operational applications infused with the results of analytic processes, such as personalization and artificial intelligence-driven recommendations.
 There are multiple data platform approaches to delivering real-time data processing and analytics, including the use of streaming data and event processing and specialist, real-time analytic data platforms.
 We also see operational data platform providers, such as Aerospike, adding analytic processing capabilities to support these application requirements via hybrid operational and analytic processing.